 Now and then, make sure the safety belt reminder light and all your belts, buckles, latch plates, retractors and anchorages are working properly.
 If your vehicle has a built-in child restraint, also periodically make sure the harness straps, latch plates, buckle, clip, child head restraint and anchorages are working properly.
-Look for any other loose or damaged safety belt and built-in child restraint system parts.
-If you see anything that might keep a safety belt or built-in child restraint system from doing its job, have it repaired.
+Look for any other loose or damaged safety belt system parts.
+If you see anything that might keep a safety belt system from doing its job, have it repaired.